ewdlop/Ideas/README.md

 Goma and Peach theme OS

-Scientific OS(ISO image) like KALI but full of scientific tools
+Scientific OS(ISO image) like KALI Linux but full of scientific tools